 The LAPPD is a very large device with the flexibility of making custom pads to attach the readout system.
 During tests we noticed that due to charge spread in the enclosure back-plane, the minimal anode pad pitch is around 6~mm to perform a binary readout.
 Below this size one can employ charge center of gravity reconstruction for a given event, in order to achieve a better spatial resolution.
 The Petsys - ToFPET2 is a commercially available ASIC, available along with a complete readout system, which seems to work quite well with the LAPPD.
-Using some careful tuning it is possible to achieve a mm size FWHM pixels, with a timing blow 100~ps.
-Further more the system has 1024 channels which, using a pad size equal or above above 0.9 cm, can handle two LAPPD devices.
 The ASICs front end seems to be capable of resolving fC charges with sub 100 ps timing resolution, and enough granularity to provide information in order to enhance the spatial resolution.
+Overall it is possible to achieve a mm size FWHM pixels, with a timing blow 100~ps.
+Furthermore the system has 1024 channels which, using a pad size equal or above 0.9 cm, can handle two LAPPD devices.
 Perhaps in some future chip redesign the levels and functionality will be addressed to increment the count rate as well.

-The evaluated combination naturally isn't yet capable to handle the expected event rates of 40 MHz, however it enabled a demonstration od admirable resolution with fine timing abilities, where large surfaces need to be covered and the expected single photon occurrences are very low.
-Indeed a very good result!
+The evaluated combination naturally isn’t yet capable to handle event rates of 40 MHz, however it enabled a demonstration of excellent resolution with fine timing abilities, where large surfaces need to be covered and the expected single photon occurrences are very low.

 All authors declare that they have no known conflicts of interest in terms of competing financial interests or personal relationships that could have an influence or are relevant to the work reported in this paper.
-The authors acknowledge the financial support from the Slovenian Research Agency (re-search core fundings No. P1-0389 and P1-0135, postgraduate research funding and project No. J2-1735).
+The authors acknowledge the financial support from the Slovenian Research Agency (research core fundings No. P1-0389 and P1-0135, postgraduate research funding and project No. J2-1735).